-Before you can transfer a domain, you need the Epp code of that domain.
+Before you can transfer a domain, you need the EPP code of that domain.
 The EPP code is an authorization code that is known only by whoever has admin access to a domain.
-You may contact your current domain registrar if you don;t know what the EPP code of your domain is.
+You need to contact your current domain registrar if you don't know what the EPP code of your domain is.

-Once you have the EPP code of your domain, you may place a transfer order by visiting https://www.whogohost.com/host/cart.php?a=add&domain=transfer .
+Once you have the EPP code of your domain, you can place a transfer order by visiting https://www.whogohost.com/host/cart.php?a=add&domain=transfer .

 Why domain transfers fail